wenekar/procinfo/README.md

 - **Lock detection** - Shows lock files and open files of the process.
 - **Multiple formats** - Human-readable, short one-liner, or JSON
 - **Case-insensitive** - `procinfo nginx` matches `Nginx`, `NGINX`, etc.
+- **TUI mode with fzf** - Turns out, `fzf` is kinda awesome!
+Beware, this is not a top replacement, it's meant to be used to see open ports, not all processes.

 ## Requirements